Buying a Boat or Already Own a Boat?

 An extended warranty is technically an extended service contract.
 These extended service contracts pay for covered repairs when they arise.
 This type of protection can cover your engine, the components, or both.
 In addition to paying for repairs, coverage includes other benefits like towing, blocking, dockside assistance, and hoist/lift out.

-Do you prefer a known cost for repairs or a variable cost for repairs?
+Do you prefer a known cost or a variable cost for repairs?

-A service contract provides you with a choice.
-If you purchase a service contract, you can rest assured that if a mechanical issue comes up with your boat, you will be covered and pay only your deductible.
+By purchasing a service contract, you can rest assured that if a mechanical issue comes up, you will be covered and pay only your deductible.
 If you go without a service contract, then you roll the dice and pay for repairs as you go.
-The choice is yours.

 What can an extended service contract do for you?